kotaro-inoue/hknu_latex_template/readme.md

 ### How to write down my contents?

-Cleate a TeX file then write down your research.
+Create a TeX file, then write down your research.
-I recommend to split the TeX file for each chapter.
+I recommend splitting the TeX file for each chapter.
 After writing the manuscript, please include the TeX files in `./src/main.tex`.

 ### Ahh...
 I mean...
 How can I write down my thesis?